It’s a fact, life gives us lemons.

 As young as three, Sean was having behavioural issues that even Linda’s extensive training and experience working with kids couldn’t help solve.

-By the time he was seven, Sean had tried twice to kill himself, both times during a temper
+By the time he was seven, Sean had tried twice to kill himself, both times during a temper tantrum, but stating his intention.

-DOING THE EXTRAORDINARY – MENTAL HEALTH AND HALLUCINATIONS
+MENTAL HEALTH AND HALLUCINATIONS

 When Sean was 12, he took a knife to the soft furnishings in his room, claiming there were people looking at him through the window and telling him to do it.
 A paediatrician dismissed this as a story made up to avoid punishment.
 Later, a doctor would tell Linda he thought it was Sean’s first psychotic episode.